 If you’re looking to add a xoloitzcuintli to your household, it will likely set you back a few bucks.
 Costs vary widely depending on a variety of factors, but Kay Lawson, past president of the Xoloitzcuintli Club of America, says owners looking for a show-worthy dog should expect to spend somewhere in the range of $2,000 for a registered xolo.

 While the hairless look is certainly not for everyone, xolo enthusiasts are passionate about keeping this native breed going strong.
-Lawson says the history of the dog resonates with her on a personal level, citing its status as a breed that's indigenous to the region.
+Lawson says the xoloitzcuintli's history resonates with her on a personal level, citing its status as a breed that's indigenous to the region.
 "We are both Native American," Lawson says.
 "The temperament and personality of this breed fit my personality.
 The backstory of the breed was intriguing, and [that's how I became] a preservation breeder."

 "[Xolos] are highly intelligent and adaptable," Lawson says.
 "When properly bred and raised correctly, they are a primitive survivalist—not fragile and dependent—who are highly motivated to participate in whatever activity you are interested in."

-Xolos are one of the world's oldest breeds that evolved naturally, with archaeological evidence showing that they accompanied humans as they crossed the Bering Strait to the Americas.
+Xoloitzcuintli dogs have an incredible history that goes back more than 3,000 years.
+Xolos are one of the world's oldest breeds that evolved naturally, with archaeological evidence showing that they accompanied humans as they crossed the Bering Strait to the Americas, according to National Geographic.

 The Mexican hairless' name, xoloitzcuintli, comes from two words in the Aztec language: Xolotl, the god of lightning and death, and itzcuintli, which means dog.
 According to legend, the god Xolotl created a dog to help guard the living and guide souls through the underworld.